 ASC 310-30 (SOP 03-3) uses the acquirer’s “cash flow expected at acquisition” as the benchmark for calculating the yield (interest income) on the investment in the loan, as well as for purposes of determining whether the loan is impaired and how that impairment should be measured.

 One of the primary complexities of accounting for purchased loans is the additional required calculation of Accretable Yield vs. Non-Accretable Difference.
 As with all acquired loans, a loan accounted for under ASC 310-30 is initially recorded at its purchase price (fair value).
 The number of expected cash flows that exceed the initial investment in the loan represents the Accretable Yield, which is recognized as interest income on a level yield basis over the life of the loan.
 The excess of total contractual cash flows over the cash flows expected to be received at origination is deemed the Non-Accretable Difference.

-For more information on accounting for acquired loans, check out the webinar, CECL – Accounting for Acquired Loans.
+For more information on accounting for acquired loans, check out the webinar, Mergers & Acquisitions in a CECL Environment.